Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 ```

 ###### NOTICE!!!
-Starting from the 0.8.1.6 SDK vesion WRITE_EXTERNAL_STORAGE permission is not required.
+Starting from the 0.8.1.6 SDK version WRITE_EXTERNAL_STORAGE permission is not required.

 ###### IMPORTANT: Hardware Acceleration must be turned ON!
 ```groovy